radhikaa-gupta/MoodMagnet/README.md

  It doesn't just read words; it understands if people are happy or upset about products, services, or news.
  It doesn't just save time; it can substantially boost profits by providing crucial insights, ensuring businesses worldwide thrive and prosper.

-However, Currently, the project utilizes a limited dataset, analyzing reviews of popular products across various categories.
+Currently, the project utilizes a limited dataset, analyzing reviews of popular products across various categories.
 However, the project holds immense potential, with the ability to expand into a vast market.